Food and nutrition

 We are committed to improving the health and wellbeing of our residents.

 We facilitate a range of nutrition education workshops throughout the year for our community.
-For more information on up and coming workshops, please contact us on customer@rockingham.wa.gov.au or 9528 0333
+For more information on up and coming workshops, visit the What's On Calendar or contact us on customer@rockingham.wa.gov.au or 9528 0333

 • Try cooking green leafy vegetables e.g. spinach, kale; they go very small when cooking (cooking removes the water, still leaving all of the goodness).